ratan-lab/sumo/README.rst

     Optional arguments:
-        -h, --help            show this help message and exit -sparsity SPARSITY    either one value or coma-delimited list of sparsity penalty values for H matrix (SUMO will try different values and select the best results; default of [0.0001, 0.001, 0.01, 0.1, 1, 10.0, 100.0]) -n N                  number of repetitions (default of 50)
+        -h, --help            show this help message and exit -sparsity SPARSITY    either one value or coma-delimited list of sparsity penalty values for H matrix (sumo will try different values and select the best results; default of [0.0001, 0.001, 0.01, 0.1, 1, 10.0, 100.0]) -n N                  number of repetitions (default of 50)